ismailhos3/LinuxTerminalBasics/README.md

 ![](./figures/ln_hardlink_command.png)

-If we want to link a directory, we get an error:
+If we want to link a folder, we get an error:

 ![](./figures/ln_hardlink_limitation_command.png)